 If you’re planning to visit NYC on a family vacation you’ll quickly learn that Midtown East is not known for being the neighborhood that’s most cool (that’s Brooklyn), glamorous (SoHo), or exciting (Times Square).
-But it is close to some several classic NYC experiences and some lesser-known local activities that families will really enjoy.
+But it is close to some several classic NYC experiences that kids, tweens and teens will love and some lesser-known local activities that your family will enjoy discovering.

 In a big city like New York I prefer a hotel that’s near a lot of things to one that’s in the heart of one particular thing.
 It makes it easier to do and see more during your visit.